๐ History & Innovation

 First Intrauterine Transfusion

-A. William Liley performs the first successful intrauterine transfusion for severe HDFN in New Zealand, revolutionising the management of severely affected fetuses before birth.
+A. William Liley performs the first successful intrauterine transfusion for severe HDFN in New Zealand, making it possible to treat severely affected fetuses before birth.
 Exchange transfusion for HDFN had already been established as standard postnatal treatment since the late 1940s (Wallerstein 1946; Diamond et al. 1948).

 1968